Wonder, How better editors or proofreaders evaluate an article to make it error-free?

 Frequently Asked Questions

-Proofreading is important to ensure the correctness, consistent, and accuracy of the written text.
+Proofreading is important to ensure the correctness, consistency, and accuracy of the written text.
 A document of errors, be it academic journal or business email, you lose an opportunity to look professional and polished.
-In history, a single typo can cost millions and embarrassment to your firm.
+In history, a single typo costed millions and embarrassment to the firm.
 In such scenes, proofreading is an inevitable step.

 Modern usage is Proofreader.
 But all are correct, says Mark Cochrane.
 He states all three spellings are the example of the etymological pattern.
 First people write “proof reader” then hyphenating it.
 And finally joining the word to “proofreader”.
 The same concept holds good for ‘proofreading’ word as well.

 Proofreaders on Quora answers 2000 to 3000 words per hour.
 But it varies with the proofreader and his experience.
-For me, it takes around 10 hours for 2500 words to proofread.
-I proofread the article six times before I submit.
+It also depends on the difficulty of the document, journal would take longer than an email (of same amount of words).

 A good strategy includes having a proofreading checklist.
 This helps the proofreader to keep their work organized.
-During the task, proofreaders take short breaks and prefer to work in a peaceful environment, and communicates his doing with the author.
+During the task, proofreaders take short breaks, prefer to work in a peaceful environment, and communicates his doing with the author.